ythirion/scala-kata-logs/BankingKata/solution/step-by-step.md

     printerStub.verify("12-01-2022 |  1000.00 |          |  1000.00").once()
   }
 ```
 - From here, we can generate the necessary objects to compile this code
+- We choose to design 1 `Use Case` for each business behavior
+  - Instead of having `all-in-one` services

 ![Generate Code from Acceptance Test](img/generate-code.png)